hiennd/eCommerce-demo/readme.md

  ## Run Script
 Please run application by using an IDE.
-The run.sh is also availlble.
+The run.sh is also availlable.

 ![RunDashboard](images/RunDashboard.png)